ankurdengla/Youtube-search/README.md

 [Watch Demo](https://youtu.be/6O9Zdxj28aE)

 ### Steps to run
- - Install create-react-app by typing "npm install create-reaact-app".
+ - Install create-react-app by typing "npm install create-react-app".
- - Create a new app by typing "create-react-app Youtube-search".
- - Clone the repository in that directory.
+ - Clone the repository.
  - Go to the directory.
  - Run "npm install" (without the quotes) to install the dependencies.
  - Run "npm start"